 I love Asian flavors.
 As I’m sure you are all aware, my father has been my biggest culinary influence, but what you might not know is that he cooked a lot of Asian food when I was a kid.
 I remember a well-thumbed cookbook he had with a blue cover that was full of stir fry recipes and other Asian delicacies.
-My favorite then and now is without a doubt his fried rice.
-It’s the best, it’s never quite the same, and it’s one of those recipes I’ve mentioned before that I make when I’m really missing him—my comfort food.
+It’s interesting, but Asian flavors are really comfort food to me.
+These Southeast Asian Chicken Wings are a recipe I make to satisfy my cravings and give myself comfort.
+I hope you’ll give them a try!

 I think my most craved style of cooking is Asian, whether Thai, Chinese, or Japanese (sushi!), I just love the flavors so much.
 I always have ginger, garlic, onions or scallions, a multitude of sauces hanging out in my pantry or fridge—soy, hoisin, oyster sauce, fish sauce, thai curry pastes.
 I always have rice and noodles in my pantry.
 So when the whim strikes, I can whip up something to satisfy my cravings pretty quickly.
 These wings were the result of one such craving.
 I had lemongrass that I bought thinking I would make a Thai style coconut soup, but this is how it met its fate.
 These wings are beautiful and almost too easy to believe, but most importantly, they are delicious little flavor bombs.